Edisto River – 12 Counties, South Carolina

 South Carolina | SC Picture Project | Colleton County Photos | Edisto River

 At more than 250 miles, the Edisto River – named for the Edisto Indians who first inhabited its shores – is the longest undammed blackwater river in North America.
+The waters of a blackwater river are stained from tannins leached from the leaf debris of surrounding trees, giving the river a darkened tint.
 It is located entirely within the borders of our state, beginning in Saluda County and Edgefield County, then flowing southeast through 10 more South Carolina counties until it reaches Edisto Beach and empties into the Atlantic Ocean.